alexchantastic/scss-style-guide/README.md

 # SCSS Style Guide

-This document outlines a guide on the best practices to write semantic, scalable, and modular SCSS/SASS.
+This document outlines a guide on the best practices to write semantic, scalable, and modular CSS.
 Note that these guidelines assume the use of [SASS](http://sass-lang.com/), a CSS pre-processor, and more specifically, the SCSS syntax.

 The basis for this guide is to outline distinct rules to format and write SCSS, though the principles outlined here can be applied to CSS or SASS syntax as well.
 Again, the main philosophy is to write SCSS that is as semantic, scalable, and modular as possible.
 This means that adding to or modifying existing styles should be _extremely_ easy.

-This guide borrows concepts from [GitHub's CSS Styleguide](https://github.com/styleguide/css) and [Idiomatic CSS](https://github.com/necolas/idiomatic-css).
+This guide borrows concepts from [GitHub's CSS Styleguide](https://github.com/styleguide/css), [Idiomatic CSS](https://github.com/necolas/idiomatic-css), and [BEM](http://bem.info/method/).
 Feel free to fork this guide as well!

 ## Table of Contents